Dry Seasoned Wood

 - Keep all flammable household items—drapes, furniture, newspapers, and books—far away from the appliance.

-- Start fires only with newspaper and dry kindling.
-Never start a fire with gasoline, kerosene, charcoal starter, or a propane torch.
+- Start fires only with newspaper, dry kindling and all natural or organic fire starters.
+Never start a fire with gasoline, kerosene, or charcoal starter.

 - Do not burn wet or green (unseasoned) logs.